cairo-book/cairo-book/src/ch15-00-dictionaries.md

 {{#include ../listings/ch15-dictionaries/listing_15_03_custom_methods.cairo:custom_insert}}
 ```

-As a finalizing note, this two methods are implemented in similar way to how `insert` and `get` are implemented for `Felt252Dict<T>`.
+As a finalizing note, these two methods are implemented in a similar way to how `insert` and `get` are implemented for `Felt252Dict<T>`.
 This code shows some example usage:

 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_03_custom_methods.cairo:main}}